kittykatattack/learningPixi/README.md

   //Space each blob horizontally according to the `spacing` value.
   //`xOffset` determines the point from the left of the screen
-  //at which the first blob should be added. var x = spacing * i + xOffset;
+  //at which the first blob should be added var x = spacing * i + xOffset;

   //Give the blob a random `y` position